mikCN/CHARMTwinsights/README.md

 # CHARMTwinsight

+## WARNING

+This README is out of date, and this branch is in active dev & testing.
+Quick notes:

+`poetry` and recent version of `java` required

+- Created `Makefile`; see comments
+- Added synthea jar to repo, added synthea modules locally, moved synthea-related stuff together into `synthea` folder
+- `src` folder added (skeleton for python package, for possible later use)

+General workflow: `make install; make regen-patients; make hapi-up; sleep 30; make hapi-ingest-patients; make hapi-down`

 ## 📌 Overview
 This repository provides a **data ingestion pipeline** that loads **synthetic patient data** (generated using [Synthea](https://github.com/synthetichealth/synthea)) into a **HAPI-FHIR server**.
 The goal is to test and validate **CHARMTwinsight's** ability to process US Core-compliant **FHIR** patient records.